Welcome to the Neighborhood ~ A Short Story by Allen Kopp

 “You won’t go with me?”

-“I might just have to tell Mother about the collection of questionable magazines hidden in your room.
-That would just about kill her.”
+“I might just have to tell mother about the collection of questionable magazines hidden in your room.”

 “I don’t have any magazines in my room.”

-“Don’t you know by now that there isn’t anything that goes on in this house that I don’t know about?”
+“Don’t you know there isn’t anything that goes on in this house that I don’t know about?”

-“I think you should mind your own business and stop snooping around!”
+“I think you should mind your own damn business and stop snooping around!”

 “So you will admit that you have magazines hidden in your room?”

-“Just the suggestion of those magazines in the house would probably be enough to finish Mother off, with her weak heart and all.”
+“Just the suggestion of those magazines in the house would probably kill mother.
+You know she’s not a well woman.”

 “Could we please talk about something else, or not talk at all?”